denio4321/G-RoomSpam/README.md

 Type in chat :help to get a list of commands

-Use :setflood for defining the desired setflood.
+Use :setflood for defining the desired setflood (Has multiflood support!).

 use :setroom actual for using the actual room as target or just put the room id.